-If you put your phone or tablet to sleep, then the bluetooth connection drops, so you can’t monitor the temperature any more.
-Not ideal if you’re smoking over night.
+If you put your phone or tablet to sleep, then the Bluetooth connection drops, so you can’t monitor the temperature anymore.
+Not ideal if you’re smoking overnight.

 While the range seems to be much better for most people, we’ve still heard of people having issues.
-Our advice would be don’t expect great results if you plan on spending time down in the man cave.
+Our advice would be to not expect great results if you plan on spending time down in the man cave.

-So far we’ve focused on the bluetooth and app, but how does the iGrill 2 perform?
+So far we’ve focused on the Bluetooth and app, but how does the iGrill 2 perform?
 It’s capable of measuring between -22°F to 572°F. When tested in boiling water the probes are within 1 degree so it gets the tick for accuracy.